MULTICULTURAL EDUCATORS FORUM

-Since 2010, Fenn has hosted the annual Multicultural Educators' Forum (MEF) to provide our New England independent school colleagues a day-long opportunity to engage in conversation and reflection about fostering school communities that are diverse, inclusive, and just.
-By design, these forums are interactive and offer a variety of avenues for faculty, staff, and administrators to share their thoughts and questions about their work as multicultural educators.
+Fenn’s Multicultural Educators Forum (MEF) dates back to February 2010.
+Its goal is to provide New England independent school colleagues with a day devoted to conversation and reflection about fostering school communities that are diverse, equitable, inclusive, and just.
+By design, these forums are interactive and offer a variety of avenues for faculty, staff, and administrators to share their thoughts and questions about their work.
+Participants learn from each other how schools run their DEI programs and what strategies they use to develop their institutions multiculturally.

 to important keynote speakers on inclusive teaching, diversity, and multiculturalism